MikeXydas/JoinOperator_SIGMOD2018/README.md

 On the small dataset best time achieved: 750ms
 On the public dataset best time achieved: 50800ms

+**All the .cpp files were given by SIGMOD.
+The actual code of our implementation is in src/**

 Specs
 * CPU: Intel Core i5 7200U 2.5GHz 4 cores
 * RAM: 8GB DDR4